Intern and Contract Work

 black blue and yellow textile

 Donna has been a Licensed Professional Counselor for 12 years.
-She is a CPCS supervisor at the highest level for substance abuse counselors.
+She serves as a CPCS supervisor, at the highest level, for substance abuse counselors.

-Very important: You MUST have a CPCS supervisor for supervision, or you will be starting over with one before you can obtain your license.
+This is crucial: You absolutely need to have a CPCS supervisor for supervision, or you will find yourself starting over with one before you can achieve your license.

-Donna will start you off with learning how to write progress notes.
-This is something you are usually not trained on in school and a must within the counseling world.
-Next, would be a focus on law and case scenarios.
-You must live in Georgia and be local to Gwinnett, Hall, and Forsyth Counties in Georgia, unless you are okay with traveling to these areas for in person meetings.
+Donna will guide you in learning how to write progress notes.
+This is often something that is not covered in school, but is essential in the counseling field.
+Next, we would shift our focus to law and case scenarios.
+You need to reside in Georgia and be local to Gwinnett, Hall, and Forsyth Counties unless you're comfortable traveling to these locations for in-person meetings.

 Rates